Sébastien Loeb: Pikes Peak Hill Climb

 In April 2013, Loeb tested a Peugeot 208 T16 at Mont Ventoux.
 Loosely based on the shape and design of the production 208, the T16 is a lightweight 875 kg vehicle that uses the rear wing from the Peugeot 908, and has a 3.2-litre, twin-turbo V6 engine, developing 875 bhp with the aim of competing at the Pikes Peak International Hill Climb.
 Loeb won the event with a time of 8:13.878, smashing the previous record by a minute and a half.

 Loeb's record was broken by nearly 15 seconds by Romain Dumas, driving the Volkswagen I.D.
 R in 2018.

 Race of Champions

 2002

 Loeb earned the title "Champion of Champions" by beating Marcus Grönholm in the final of the Race of Champions.

 2004

 Loeb alongside Jean Alesi Won the Nations Cup for France at the 2004 Race of Champions.
 Heikki Kovalainen defeated Loeb in the Individuals' Final.
 Loeb was also defeated in a special "World Champions Challenge" by Michael Schumacher.

 2005

-After being surprised by the young event rookie Heikki Kovalainen last year, he beat Tom Kristensen in the final to claim his second title.
+After being surprised by the young event rookie Heikki Kovalainen last year, Loeb beat Tom Kristensen in the final to claim his second title.